Flint School

 Flint School students bore witness to history.
 They visited Jamaica, Guyana, and Dominica during times of great social strife in those places, and in the West Indies generally.
 They witnessed the United Kingdom's Winter of Discontent and Spain's Tejerazo.
 The schooners were dockside in Travemünde, Kiel, and Hamburg for much of the Deutscher Herbst, and in many Italian locales during the Anni di piombo.

-Sailing afforded an opportunity to visit nearly all the major coastal and insular destinations in Europe and the Caribbean Basin, many of which were poorly served by air, or were otherwise very remote.
+Sailing offered an opportunity to visit nearly all the major coastal and insular destinations in Europe and the Caribbean Basin, many of which were poorly served by air or otherwise very remote.
 Among the more unusual places the ships visited were Devil's Island, Paramaribo, Bonifacio, St. Peter Port, Rønne, Heraklion, Portoferraio, Valletta, Macapá, Îles des Saintes, Gibraltar, Curaçao, Dakar, Cape Verde, Agadir, and Ponta Delgada.
-Students were able to reach the great cultural attractions of Europe by train and bus, with a ten-day continental tour during the spring.
+Students reached Europe's major cultural attractions by train and bus on a ten-day continental tour in the spring.

 The Flint School's travels also provided the directors with a way to show how people put ideas and values into practice.
 A visit to the Normandy invasion beaches taught that the price of freedom is sometimes paid in blood.
 A visit to the East German border at the Priwall Peninsula gave a glimpse of what a society can look like when freedom is usurped.
 But perhaps the most pointed examples were visits – on the same day – to the Deutsches Museum and the Dachau concentration camp.
-They are a mere 20 kilometers apart.
+They are a mere 20 kilometres apart.